syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 ## Cell edit type and its edit options

-The edit type of bound column can be customized using `EditType` property of `Columns`.
-The following Essential JavaScript controls are supported built-in by `EditType`.
-You can set the `EditType` based on specific data type of the column.
+The edit type of bound column can be customized using `edit-type` property of `e-columns`.
+The following Essential JavaScript controls are supported built-in by `edit-type`.
+You can set the `edit-type` based on specific data type of the column.

 * `NumericTextBox` control for integers, double, and decimal data types.
 * `DatePicker` control for date data type.